 Thanks to these products, we are throwing away less food, we are not using wasteful sponges or paper towels, we no longer buy any kitchen cleaning products in plastic bottles, and we're making our own staple foods to minimise packaging in the weekly shop.
 The difference in how little we are adding to our black waste bins and recycling bins because of all of this is very noticeable.
 Imagine if every home in the UK adopted a similar approach?
 We're sure tonnes of rubbish and recycling would be avoided.
 Making your kitchen more eco-friendly is quite easy, it comes down to learning new habits, and switching less eco-friendly products out for their greener counterparts.

-Here are our top 14 tips including an introduction to our own product GreenWrap which is due to launch in March and is available to pre-order today.
-Read more about switching to reusable UNPaper towels and sponges, compostable dish brushes and cloths, dishwashing soap bars, cleaning spray cleaning pods and bottles, food wraps, reusable bread bags and produce bags, stainless steel containers, zero waste food shopping bags, plus 5 ideas from our team for making your own zero waste staple foods.
+Here are our top 14 tips and products, including UNPaper towels, washable sponges, reusable produce bags, compostable cloths, plastic-free dish brushes, dishwashing soap bars, cleaning spray cleaning pods and bottles, food wraps, reusable bread bags, stainless steel containers, zero waste food shopping bags, plus 5 ideas from our team for making your own zero waste staple foods.

 Marley's Monsters UNpaper Towels have been exceptionally popular since we added them to the shop.
 They are designed to replace paper towels which are thrown away after being used for a mere few seconds.
 The creation of these paper towels uses precious trees and water, and they can be entirely avoided by switching to something which can be thrown in the washing machine once used.
 Marleys Monsters offer a variety of designs and pack sizes, plus an option which includes a handmade wooden towel holder.
 You can use UNpaper Towels for many things around the house including mopping up spillages, cleaning surfaces, wiping little faces and hands, and as napkins at the dinner table. >>Shop here